EDUCBA

 • Debt-to-equity Ratio = 1.86x

-Therefore, the debt-to-equity ratio of the project is 1.86x.
+Hence, the debt-to-equity ratio of the project is 1.86x.

 Example #2

-Let us take the example of a company that is engaged in a trading business.
+Let us take the example of a company engaged in a trading business.
 The company has an outstanding cash credit of $4.5 million, a term loan of $0.25 million, and a tangible net worth of $1.5 million.
 Determine the company’s debt-to-equity ratio based on the given information.

 Capital Structure Example 2-1